Terradue/gitbook-oss-t2/README.md

 # gitbook-oss-t2

-This repo contains the RGitBook that automatically creates the Terradue Open Source guide
+This repository contains the RGitBook functions for the automated generation of Terradue's Open Source guide.

-The GitBook is live at: live at http://terradue.github.io/gitbook-oss-t2
+The GitBook is live at: http://terradue.github.io/gitbook-oss-t2

-### Getting started
+### Getting started - Structuring the GitBook

-The first level structure, the chapters are defined in a JSON file named .config.json in the folder *src/main/doc*  ontaining the chapters:
+The GitBook first level structure is made of chapters defined by a JSON file named .config.json in the folder *src/main/doc* .
+The chapters are defined as follows:

 ```json
 {